 What we do know: COVID-19 vaccines save lives

-While we don't yet know what is causing these cases of heart inflammation, we do know that children can and do become infected with COVID and some get seriously ill.
-Thousands of children have been hospitalized, and hundreds have died after being infected with the virus.
-Some children who have recovered continue to experience lingering symptoms.
-In fact, COVID-19 itself is known to cause myocarditis.
+Thousands of children have been hospitalized, and hundreds have died after being infected with COVID-19.
+Some children who have recovered still experience lingering symptoms.
+In fact, getting infected with COVID-19 itself is much more likely to cause myocarditis than the vaccine.

-Since December 2020, almost a third of a billion COVID-19 vaccine doses have been administered in the United States.
-The American Academy of Pediatrics, as well as the CDC, continues to recommend COVID-19 vaccination for people 12 years and older.
+Since December 2020, nearly a third of a billion COVID-19 vaccine doses have been administered in the United States.
 They are proven to be very effective at preventing COVID-19 and are truly life-saving.
 If you or your children are eligible for the vaccine, I encourage you to plan to get it as soon as possible.

-currently available for anyone age 12 and older.
-If you have any concerns, don't hesitate to talk with your pediatrician.
+COVID-19 The vaccines are currently available for anyone 12 years of age and older.
+If you have any questions or concerns, don't hesitate to talk with your pediatrician.